Showdown (sport): Championships and tournaments

 National Championships and other tournaments are held in the following countries in Europe:

-Cyprus, The Czech Republic, Denmark, Estonia, Finland, Italy, Lithuania, The Netherlands, The Slovak Republic, Slovenia, Sweden and Switzerland.
+Cyprus, The Czech Republic, Denmark, Estonia, Finland, Italy, Lithuania, The Netherlands, Slovakia, Slovenia, Sweden and Switzerland.

 The first official IBSA world championship was held in Stockholm, Sweden in August 2009, and included participants from: Canada, The Czech Republic, Denmark, Estonia, Finland, Germany, Iran, Italy, Morocco, The Netherlands, Poland, The Slovak Republic, Slovenia, Sweden, and the United States.
 The last World Championship was in Olbia (Italy) from September, 30 to October 6, 2019.
 The current World champions are: Adrian Sloninka (Poland) and Elzbieta Mielzcarek (Poland).